docker-archive/birthdaysite/content/online.md

 We also have almost all you'll need to start contributing right here!
 Just go to the [Getting Started](/getting-started) on this site.

-As with the in-person events, the Docker Project team members and expert developers from the broader open source community will be online to help guide you through contributing.
+As with the in-person events, the Docker Project team members and expert developers from the broader open source community will be in our online help channels to guide you through contributing.

 ## Mentor online